sourceincite/sourceincite.github.io/_posts/0000-00-00-busting-ciscos-beans-hardcoding-your-way-to-hell.md

 /*     */   }
 ```

-<p markdown="1" class="cn">We can set the `afwToken` to be a controlled value from the request using the `afw-token` HTTP header.
-Now let's investigate the `TrustedClientTokenValidator.isValid` static method.</p>
+We can set the `afwToken` to be a controlled value from the request using the `afw-token` HTTP header.
+Now let's investigate the `TrustedClientTokenValidator.isValid` static method.

 ```java
 /*    */ public class TrustedClientTokenValidator